How do you clean an overwhelmingly messy house?

 - The best thing to do when you are overwhelmed is to start small

 - Make a plan and try to prioritize what needs to be done first

 - Focus on an area at a time

 - Get rid of clutter first and then clean

 Maybe the kitchen is too much to think about, but you can throw in a load of laundry instead.

 It is important not to get discouraged when you are starting.
-The house does not have to be completely spotless in an hour, just make progress even if is small.
+The house does not have to be spotless in an hour, just make progress even if it is small.

 How To Clean A Messy House Step By Step